denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

-nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Lori Emerson, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements from a slightly different perspective, having been trained both as a formalist literary critic, in the traditions of Mikhail Bakhtin and Viktor Shklovsky, and a software engineer, in the traditions of DOS and Unix.
+nothing more to say," he wrote in the conclusion of *Gramophone, Film, Typewriter*.[^69] Scholars such as Lori Emerson, Lisa Gitelman, Matthew Kirschenbaum, and others have commenced the patient task of recuperating writing's recent material pasts.[^70] I build on their achievements by bringing to light a number of new historical archive materials, which lead me to diverge in my conclusions.

-I depart also in my conclusions.
 A generation of textual and media scholars has issued an important corrective to an era of thinking about "electronic texts" as disembodied, virtual artifacts.
 Yet, the emphasis on materialism misses some of the real, qualitative properties of electromagnetic inscription which produce an ephemeral effect.
 When earlier writers such as Michael Heim refer to the "ephemeral quality" of the electronic text or when Pamela McCorduck describes it as "impermanent, flimsy, malleable, [and] contingent" they are identifying a felt facet of digital inscription.[^72] The paradox cannot therefore be reduced to categorical terms: true or false.
 Electricity is truly difficult to behold.
 Inscriptions on screen really do disappear with the loss of power.
-And, as the corrective has it, a trace also remains elsewhere.
+And, as the corrective has it: elsewhere, a trace also remains.
 Our mistake is to treat digital text in analogy to print, on a singular, two-dimensional plane.

 The electric text extends in multiple dimensions simultaneously.
 Its facets afford different views and strategies of interpretation depending on the